Kampsporthuset/mobirise_deploy/README.md

 # mobirise_deploy

 Deployed version of kampsporthuset.no

 Source code is in Mobirise repo

 1. Build site in Mobirise -> publish to Mobirise_Deploy
+2. Commit
-2. Azure skal trigge GitHub Action og deploye site to Azure
+3. Azure skal trigge GitHub Action og deploye site to Azure